 When childhood is ending, it often feels like it has all gone by too fast.
 It’s bittersweet watching our children’s bodies change into those of young men and women.
-How much more poignant when puberty arrives earlier than expected!
+How much more poignant when early puberty makes childhood shorter than expected!

 What is early puberty?